 MUS 100 PIANO CLASS provides group instruction emphasizing the development of basic keyboard skills and instruction in reading both G and F clef notation.
+No prerequisite.
+3 credits

 MUS 171 CREATIVE ARTS - MUSIC provides students with an opportunity to experience music in its' many forms by learning the elements of music and studying how these elements are used in various styles, as well as by providing musical experiences such as singing, playing and dancing.
 3 credits.